 When school is out, the warm weather and relaxed atmosphere provide a perfect setting for idyllic summer learning.
 Finding a camp that promotes active play, while inviting elementary students to follow their curiosity and stretch their creativity will inspire enthusiastic participation.
 The resulting gains will be evident in lessons learned and skills attained.
 Selecting a camp that builds broad competencies which have long-term benefits is a forward-thinking choice.
 When that camp leads kids to make discoveries and challenges creative and critical thinking, they will be primed for the coming school year with the skills and mindset of an enthusiastic learner.

-To find an innovation camp in the San Francisco, Southern California, and Chicagoland areas, check out Camp Galileo.
+Are you looking for a summer camp in California, Denver, Seattle, or the Chicago area?
+We offer programs in popular regions like the SF Bay Area, such as our Fremont summer camp, Oakland summer camps, and Cupertino summer camp.
+Be sure to check our camp location finder to find the nearest Camp Galileo to you!
 Sign up for our mailing list to keep up-to-date with camp happenings and innovation resources.
 Or, for more information about Galileo camps, contact us here.